memfault/interrupt/_drafts/mcuboot-overview.md

 #### Resolving Flash Dependencies

-Finally we have gotten to the meat of the port, the flash dependencies required by MCUboot.
-Let's add stub implementations for each of the dependency functions that just return error codes when called for now.
+Finally, we have gotten to the meat of the port, the flash dependencies required by MCUboot.
+Let's add stub implementations for each of the dependency functions that just return error codes when called.

 ```c
 // mcu_port.c